MRFluffyNBS/jetson_project_birds/README.md

 # Bird ID

 Have you ever seen a bird outside and wanted to identify what species it is?
-This project uses machine learned to train on a database of 10 species of birds to correctly identify them from a camera or photo.
+This project uses machine learning to train on a database of 10 species of birds to correctly identify them from a camera or photo.

 ![add image descrition here](direct image link here)

 ## The Algorithm

-Add an explanation of the algorithm and how it works.
-Make sure to include details about how the code works, what it depends on, and any other relevant info.
-Add images or other descriptions for your project here.
+This project employs transfer learning by retraining the Resnet-18 network on a dataset of images to correctly identify the species of birds.

 ## Running this project